 Following the illegal overthrow of Queen Lili‘uokalani and the Kingdom in 1893, the Order was considered a threat and suppressed by the Provisional Government and subsequent Republic of Hawai‘i.
 As a result, the Order was forced to exist as a secret underground society.
-After Hawai‘i became a territory of the United States in 1898, Prince Jonah Kūhiō Kalaniana‘ole, lead a torchlight ceremony around the statue of Kamehameha (Oahu) and publicly declared the restoration (return to public light) of the Order in 1903.
+After Hawai‘i became a territory of the United States in 1898, Prince Jonah Kūhiō Kalaniana‘ole, lead a torchlight ceremony around the statue of Kamehameha (Oahu) and publicly declared the restoration (return to public light) of the Order in 1902 (05/13/1902).
 As the last surviving designated heir to the throne, had it not been for the overthrow, Prince Kūhiō would have succeeded Queen Lili‘uokalani as King of Hawai‘i and Grand Master of the Order.
 As such, Prince Kūhiō possessed the mana (authority and power) to reorganize and perpetuate the Royal Order of Kamehameha I as it exists today.

-Today, the Order proclaims the continued existence of the Hawaiian Nation and awaits the restoration of its governing body.
+Today, the Order proclaims the continued existence of the soverign and independent Nation of Hawai‘i and awaits the restoration of its governing body.
 In the interim, the Order promotes sustaining the laws of the land to prevent anarchy and asserts its continuing kuleana to support and uplift the Kingdom and its People (the Lāhui).

 |Kalaniana‘ole||Established 1928||Moloka‘i (currently inactive)|

-|Heiau O Kūhiō||Established 1962||Ko‘olaupoko, O‘ahu|
+|Kūhiō||Established 1962||Ko‘olaupoko, O‘ahu|

-|Heiau O Ahu‘ena||Established 1994||Kona, Moku O Keawe|
+|Ahu‘ena||Established 1994||Kona, Moku o Keawe|

-|Heiau O Kamehameha||Established 2011||Kohala, Moku O Keawe|
+|Kamehameha||Established 2011||Kohala, Moku o Keawe|